KohnoseLami/Twitter_Frontend_API/README.md

 (Hint: Twitter barely detects in user agents, anywhere else)

 Automating with easy knowledge and gathered information is a high risk.
-Also, freezing is done per IP.
+Also, suspending is done per IP.
 Remember that if you automate and your account is suspended, the account of the family member you live with carries the risk of account suspension as well.

 Automating Twitter is currently easier than social networks like Instagram and Facebook, but with hidden risks.

+Telegram: KohnoseLami

 # Twitter Frontend API
 Get information using a front-end API that does not require a Twitter site login.